 School of Area Studies, History, Politics and Literature

-The PhD will be based in the School of Area Studies, History, Politics and Literature in the Faculty of Humanities and Social Sciences, and will be supervised by Dr Patricia Shamai, Dr Kevin McSorley and Professor Tamsin Bradley, with external advice from Dr Carlotta Minnella, Duke University, USA.
+This 3-year, self-funded PhD will be based in the School of Area Studies, History, Politics and Literature in the Faculty of Humanities and Social Sciences, and will be supervised by Dr Patricia Shamai, Dr Kevin McSorley and Professor Tamsin Bradley, with external advice from Dr Carlotta Minnella, Duke University, USA.]

 The work will include:

 - Compiling the use and attempted use of chemical weapons since 2000, using opensource data

 - Conducting elite interviews with government policy specialists and academics

 - Using comparative analysis to explore the understanding and transformation of the chemical weapons taboo in three different contexts from which the taboo originally evolved (assassination, terrorism, civil war and asymmetric conflict)